Land Tenure System in Nigeria – Everything You Need To Know

 6. Rent Tenure System:

-The tenants pay a rent amount to the landlord for a period of time that they use the property.
+The tenants pay a rent amount to the landlord for the time that they use the property.
 Depending on the agreement and terms, the rent period could be one to two years.

 7. Tenants at Government Will: